-You may or may not already know what the Google Featured Snippet is.
-It’s that little box of content on top of the search results that highlights the best possible answer to a user’s query with a link to the website that has provided that answer.
+The Google Featured Snippet is that little box of at the top of the search results that highlights the best possible answer to a user’s query, with a link to the website that has provided that answer.

-The Featured Snippet is designed such that it provides an immediate answer to a user’s query, without having to actually click on the link to the article that provides the answer.
-Or otherwise, it is designed in a way that the user is very likely to click through to the featured website INSTEAD of choosing the website in the classic number 1 spot.
+The Featured Snippet is often designed such that it provides an immediate answer to a user’s query, without having to actually click on the link to the article that provides the answer.

-In this post I am sharing a few simple HTML tips to help you earn that highly desired Google Snippet on top of the page.
+In this post I am sharing a few simple HTML tips to help you increase your chances of being featured.

 Let’s be clear about what a Featured Snippet really is.
 A featured Snippet is a box at the top of a Google search result page with an answer to a user’s query.

 The answer is pulled directly from a website that is ranking in the first page.
 The box also contains a credited link to that particular website.

 The Featured Snippet is just one example of how Google has been aggressively trying to make the search result pages more intelligent and feature rich.
 If you compare a random Google search results page of, let’s say, 4 years ago to what it looks now then you’ll know what I mean.

 Rich results are a hot topic, and webmasters continually have to implement all sorts of HTML and XML code structures in order to help Google abstract the data they need to make the SERPs look pretty and user friendly.

 What’s great about Featured Snippets is that you don’t need to implement complicated code in order to make your site suitable to be featured.

 Different Types of Featured Snippets